Elecular/grizzly_bear-experiments/README.md

 3: [Docker](https://www.docker.com/)

-Once you have installed these software you can must
+Once you have installed these software you must
 1. Create a MongoDB service (Either in the your local k8s cluster or anywhere else you like)
 2. Configure the following secret in your local k8s cluster
 ```
 experiments-db-secret:
   MONGODB_URL: <mongodb_url>